khedri-zineddine/SOAR_API/README.md

 3 - choose social engineering attack : choose "1"
 4 - Spear-Phishing Attack Vectors : choose 1
 5 - E-Mail Attack Single Email Address
-6 - send email to :hz_khedri@esi.dz
+6 - send email to :youremail-attack@esi.dz
 7 - Use your own server or open relay
 8 - put the email you want : for example admin@org.com
-9 - Choose the name that will apear to victim : ADMIN 10 - usernma of open-relay : nacerokhed@gmail.com
+9 - Choose the name that will apear to victim : ADMIN 10 - usernma of open-relay : youremail@gmail.com
-11- password Login to https://app.sendinblue.com/marketing-campaign/list using nacerokhed@gmail.com
+11- password Login to https://app.sendinblue.com/marketing-campaign/list using youremail@gmail.com
 and check link https://account.sendinblue.com/advanced/api to get password 12 - smtp-relay.sendinblue.com
 13 - 587